-For prevention, try switching to lighter coverage make up and/or a powder-based sunscreen.
+For prevention, try switching to lighter coverage makeup and/or a powder-based sunscreen.
 Avoid heavy moisturizers or oils.
 And while you may be able to get away with it in the wintertime, don’t skip out on cleansing your face twice daily.
-If you know you are acne prone, try adding in a cleanser that contains a low percent of salicylic acid, a beta-hydroxy acid that comes from the bark of willow trees and helps to keep skin clear.
+If you know you are acne-prone, try adding in a cleanser that contains a low percentage of salicylic acid, a beta-hydroxy acid that comes from the bark of willow trees and helps to keep skin clear.

 Give us your best preventative morning skincare routine:

 - Wash your face with a gentle cleanser (try one with a little bit of mechanical exfoliation like a sugar scrub or use a Clarisonic brush if you are acne-prone).

 - Apply a topical antioxidant containing vitamin C, such as Skinceuticals Phloretin or Revision’s Vitamin C lotion 30% (skip the ones with vitamin E for now as they can be occlusive and lead to more breakouts).